ArsenShnurkov/x3d-finely-sharpened/README.md

 Intro
 ```

-With software like Blender as well as libraries like OpenTK, X3D as a markup for 3D scenes makes for a viable alternative to the COLLADA XML dialect and other 3D formats.
+With software like Blender as well as products like InstantReality,
+X3D as a markup for 3D scenes makes for a viable alternative
+to the COLLADA XML dialect and other 3D formats and engines.
+In addition to the realtime rendeirng capabilities of a typical X3D engine,
+X3D serves as a good abstraction, an interchange,
+bundling all the concepts of a modern realtime engine
+into one package that is very programmer friendly.
+There is a future where all Mixed Reality applications
+will be based on a converged 3D standard.
+We believe this standard will be X3D Extensible 3D graphics.
+Mixed Reality for the web, mobile, and desktop platforms.

-"X3D is used for building 3-dimensional models, both simple and sophisticated, X3D can show animated objects from different viewpoint perspectives, allowing user insight and interaction.
-X3D models can be further combined and connected to build sophisticated 3D virtual environments running across the Internet."
+"X3D is used for building 3-dimensional models, both simple and sophisticated,
+X3D can show animated objects from different viewpoint perspectives,
+allowing user insight and interaction.
+X3D models can be further combined and connected to build sophisticated 3D virtual environments
+running across the Internet."
 (Brutzman and Daly, 2007)

-A copy of the OpenTK library ships along as the engine uses it at the moment as a point of reference to OpenGL.
-Currently we're a bit low on documentation but I have included a few X3D examples pulled from random sources on the www.
+A copy of the OpenTK library ships along as the engine uses it at the moment as a wrapper to OpenGL.
+Currently we're a bit low on documentation
+there are included a few X3D examples
+pulled from a few X3D content developers across the world wide web.
 ```

 This engine has had a massive overhaul, now we support shader and script programming - we are working on implementing both the Interchange and Interactive profiles...
 Some important components such as Prototyping and Sensors are absent, right now there are a small number of issues on the backlog currently being investigated so stay tuned!